Published in December 2020 by Ohio State University Press.

 You can download Turning the Page here.

-I am available for lecturing, writing, reviewing, talking, editing, and managing in both academic and non-academic contexts.
+I am available for lecturing, teaching courses, reviewing, editing, and managing in both academic and non-academic contexts.

 A Facebook-oldalamon magyarul írok a kutatásaimról és a munkámról.